"

 • Also palpate neck you should feel trachea and maybe additionally feel the NG tube (difficult if very small tube),

-• Ideally take radiograph-either V/D or Lateral (required by U of MN VMC in SA patients with NG tube).
+• A V/D or Lateral (required by U of MN VMC in SA patients with NG tube).
 SEE RADIOGRAPH BELOW

 • dorsal to larynx, variable position by thoracic inlet as esophagus overlaps trachea, dorsal to Corina, past diaphragm in stomach

-15. Removal-some place a drop of Ophthaine in nostril, cut suture, kink tube closed and pull gently and fairly swiftly out, patients often crinkle up nose and may sneeze or cough, and occasionally can have a few drops of blood from irritated nasal mucosa.
+2. 12.
+Removal -some place a drop of Ophthaine in nostril, cut suture, kink tube closed and pull gently and fairly swiftly out, patients often crinkle up nose and may sneeze or cough, and occasionally can have a few drops of blood from irritated nasal mucosa.
+FINGER ON THE END OF A STRAW TO KEEP FLUID IN STRAW VIDEO

-1. Place a couple drops of Ophthalmic Proparacaine in nasal passage and place an additional couple drops into the eye of the same side for additional nasopharyngeal local anesthesia. (often clinics will keep a separate bottle of ophthalmic proparicaine just for this purpose)
+1. Place a couple drops of Ophthalmic Proparacaine in left nostril (often clinics will keep a separate bottle of ophthalmic proparacaine just for this purpose well labeled in the Fridge!)

 2. Pick appropriate length and width of tube for size of patient